Automic/terraform-provider-cda/README.md

 aws_instance.cda_instance (automic_agent_install): Service Manager Port: 8871
 ```

-How to install a downloaded version of the CDA Agent and Service Manager
+How to install a downloaded version of a CDA Agent and Service Manager
 ---------------------
-You will need to create a new artifact following exactly the below structure:
+Create a new artifact following exactly the below structure:
 ### Linux
 #### Agent
-- Copy files from other x64 version of CDA Agent and create a structure like:
+- Copy the files from another x64 Agent installation version and create the following structure:

 ```bash
 ucxjlx6